OpenCAEPlus/OpenCAEPoro/CONTRIBUTE.md

 ## Commit guide (on main branch)

-1. Keep commit small, for example commit every new function added instead of a whole new functionality
+1. Keep commit small, for example commit every new function added instead of a whole new functionality;
-2. As few files as possible to reduce your chance of getting conflicts with others
+2. As few files as possible to reduce your chance of getting conflicts with others;
-3. Push multiple times a day to keep the main branch always update and resolve conflicts when it's still managable.
+3. Push multiple times a day to keep the main branch always update and resolve conflicts when it's still managable;
-4. Try to keep the HEAD on main branch always buildable
+4. Try to keep the HEAD on main branch always buildable;
-5. Copy issue id from linear and include in your commit message
+5. Copy issue id from linear and include in your commit message.

 ## Pull Request Guide

-1. only have short-living branches
+1. Only keep short-living branches
-2. user linear generate branch name
+2. Use [Linear](https://linear.app/) generate branch name

 ## Development Environment Setup